danielraffel/luxpower-dashboard/README.md

 You’ll need to replace every instance of the **dongle MacID** (`dongle_40_4c_ca_4c_XX_XX`) with your own unique dongle MacID.
 - **Where to Find Your MacID:**
   - Available via **Home Assistant** under the MQTT sensors.
-  - Can also be retrieved from the portal running on the **monitory.solar dongle**.
+  - Can also be retrieved from the portal running on the **monitormy.solar dongle**.

 Once the prerequisites are satisfied, copy and paste the content of `lux.yaml` into a dashboard view in Home Assistant.

 ---

 ### 2. Adjust the Time Display
-The `lux.yaml` dashboard view provides a **cleaner and more readable timestamp** than the default **Last Bank Update** from the monitory.solar dongle (which defaults to UTC time and shows microseconds).
+The `lux.yaml` dashboard view provides a **cleaner and more readable timestamp** than the default **Last Bank Update** from the monitormy.solar dongle (which defaults to UTC time and shows microseconds).
 By default, `lux.yaml` uses a template sensor to format the timestamp.
 You can skip this step if you prefer, but you’ll need to modify the configuration to use the raw timestamp instead.

 #### **Time Zone Configuration (Optional but very nice)**
 Add the following to your `configuration.yaml` in Home Assistant to convert the UTC timestamp from the dongle into your local time zone.
 This example formats the time in **Pacific Standard Time (PST)** and omits seconds for simplicity.
 Note: you will need to update this with your MacID.